Last Updated on January 29, 2022 by Heather Hart, ACSM EP

-Yesterday, I received this question from a reader, and fellow Junior Varsity Ninja Death Squad member:
+Recent, I received this question from a reader, friend, and fellow endurance athlete:

 “Could you do (or have you done) a piece on foot/toenail care?
 My feet are jacked up after this past week and I’m not sure how normal it is/how to recover/how to wear sandals in public ever again and things like that.
 There must be some considerations with mud/water/questionable gunk that we run through.”- John P.